 Employees must pay you for every hour you work, regardless of when your shift officially starts or ends.
 "We see employers requiring workers to come in early, stay late, or work through lunch breaks.
 Those things may seem normal and routine and part of the culture," Looman says.
 "But if you tell me, 'I have to come in 15 min before my shift to sweep the front walk,' guess what?
 That's work.
 You should be getting paid for that."

-You can begin combatting wage theft soon after you start a new job: Start by being clear with your superiors regarding what you're willing to do, says Laurie Ruettimann, an author of "Betting on You" and human resources consultant based in Raleigh, North Carolina.
+You can begin combating wage theft soon after you start a new job: Start by being clear with your superiors regarding what you're willing to do, says Laurie Ruettimann, author of "Betting on You" and human resources consultant based in Raleigh, North Carolina.
 "There's a lot of fear in the workplace and a lot of historical learned helplessness because people think, 'I can't stand up for myself because I'm going to get fired,'" she says.
 "We often find ourselves in the situation where we're doing all of this work because we said yes to everything.
 It can be a problem of setting boundaries."